elenabagnera/CapitalBikesProject/README.md

 - explain in the html what we did

 2. Create visualizations on the current data in `visualizations.Rmd`.
-	a. make initial viz (EB)
+	a. make initial viz (EB) - DONE
 	b. improve/add to any existing visualizations (QX)
-	c. correlation matrix with some predictors (FK)
+	c. correlation matrix with some predictors (FK) - DONE (DECIDED NOT TO DO)
 	e. add viz with binary rain predictor QX
 	f. add viz with weather conditions (categorical) QX
 	g. add viz with sun is out QX
-	H. do a viz with holidays (color holidays in a different color) use percent in EB
+	H. do a viz with holidays (color holidays in a different color) use percent in FK -  DONE

 3. ~~Widen hour_data on the column type for each station (QX & FK)~~ DONE